Devotics/heatzy-home-hassistant/README.md

     username: <your heatzy email>
     password: <your heatzy password>
 ```
-This configuration will allow the component to query the Heatzy API to retrieve and contrôl your devices status.
+This configuration will allow the component to query the Heatzy API to retrieve and control your devices status.

 ## License